The Blacker the Berry (song): Background

-"The Blacker the Berry" is thought as a response from Lamar to criticism he received for comments made regarding the shooting of Michael Brown and the subsequent Ferguson unrest.
-Its sentiments echo statements Lamar made regarding the death of Michael Brown.
+"The Blacker the Berry" has been interpreted as Lamar's response to criticism following his remarks about the killing of Michael Brown and the subsequent Ferguson unrest, reflecting the views he expressed regarding Brown's death.
 In a Billboard interview, when asked if he was ever mistreated in encounters with police, Lamar replied, "plenty of times.
 All the time."
-But when questioned about the highly publicized killings of African-Americans by police officers in 2014, Lamar stated, "What happened to [Michael Brown] should've never happened.
-Never.
-But when we don't have respect for ourselves, how do we expect them to respect us?
-It starts from within.
+But when questioned about the highly publicized killings of African-Americans by police officers in 2014, Lamar emphasized both the injustice of the incident and the importance of self-respect within the African-American company, stating that "it starts from within.
 Don't start with just a rally, don't start from looting -- it starts from within."
-His comments sparked backlash from audiences, journalists, and fellow rappers, including Azealia Banks, who called it "the dumbest shit I've ever heard a black man say."
+Lamar received public backlash for these statements from audiences, journalists, and fellow musicians, including Azealia Banks, who criticized his perspective as misguided.